 The Hamilton and Alexandra College staff are attuned to signs of harm and facilitate child-friendly ways of students to express their views, participate in decision-making and raise their concerns.
 We ensure our students know who to talk to if they are worried or feeling unsafe and we encourage them to share concerns with a trusted adult at any time.
-Students and families can also access information on how to report concerns Link to be inserted when complete.
+Students and families can also access information on how to report concerns https://my.hamiltoncollege.vic.edu.au/child-safety/report